unraid/docs/docs/unraid-api.md

 - Roles
 - Permissions

-Once generated, you should include the API key in your GraphQL requests as a header:
+Once generated, you should include the API key in your %%GraphQL|graphql%% requests as a header:

 ```json
 {